markfaulk350/SkidsteerCameraStick/README.md

 # SkidsteerCameraStick

 # Todo
+* Create a chart with net classes on Github and trace widths for each component.
+Make it clean and easy to reference, then import into kicad net classes
 * Find the correct screw terminal for the battery input to the PCB
 * Order Ferrules to crimp wires for screw terminals
 * Maybe switch to 2oz copper PCB for thinner traces